 Since I first started my blog, I have questioned everything about my writing: motive, style, subject, frequency, readability, ability.
-I questioned if my articles were too long.
 I questioned if I wasn’t publishing often enough.
 I questioned if I was expecting too much attention from the readers.
 In an age of clicks and viewers, I questioned what my measure of success is?

 I cannot say with certainty which of my motives are the strongest, but I know which of them deserve to be followed.George Orwell, Why I Write